iiab/iiab-factory/content/vector-tiles/append2region.md

 # the following symbolic link is an optional convenience.
 Do it once
 ln -s /opt/iiab/iiab-factory/content/vector/tiles/append2region /usr/bin/
 ```
-2. The first execution of append2region copies the source, including all the metadata, to the destination.
-Subsequent use of the script does not copy the metadata, it just appends names and features to the target sqlite database.
-The following appends or copies a single mbtile from source to destination (used by the Admin console to accumulate additional regions):
+2. The default mbtiles structure does not require that there be only one tile at the same world location, and zoom level.
+So it is necessary to create a new database with the required structure, and then copy in the data into that structure.
+The following will check  that the database file has the required structure (creating it if it does not exist):
 ```
-append2region <source directory>/<filename> <destination path and filename>
+append2region <source directory with many mbtiles files> (or)<full path to a single filename> <full path and filename>
 ```
 3. Add all the mbtiles in my download directory to a new test.mbtiles in the IIAB modules/en-osm-omt-min/ directory (requires #1 above):
 ```